AllensTechChannel/Ad-Show/README.md

 * Download the Ad Show Bootable ISO from Google Drive
 * Use a tool like [Rufus](https://rufus.ie) or [balenaEtcher](https://etcher.balena.io/) to write the ISO to your storage device.
-    -If your storage device doesn't show up in Rufus, in the "Show advanced hard drive properties" drop down menu, click "List USB Hard Drives"
+    - If your storage device doesn't show up in Rufus, in the "Show advanced hard drive properties" drop down menu, click "List USB Hard Drives"
 * Once you're done writing the ISO, install your storage device into the computer you will be using to display your digital signage.